 - Be aware of students whose medical condition (for example, asthma, anaphylaxis, casts, previous concussion, orthopaedic device) may affect participation.
 Consult Medical Conditions. - Students must not participate in the activity until they receive information on concussion prevention specific to the activity, inherent risks of the activity (for example, outline possible risks and ways to minimize the risks), and procedures and rules for safe play.
-Students must receive instruction on the importance of reporting symptoms related to a suspected concussion. - Refer to school board policies and procedures (i.e., transportation, excursion/field trip) for communication with parents/guardians, the location of an off-site activity, means of transportation, supervision ratios, and parent/guardian permission. - Activities must be modified according to the age, ability level, language, and experience of students, number of participants, and the facility available. - Previous training, fitness level, and the length of time and intensity of physical activity must be taken into consideration. - Activities must be based on skills that are taught. - Skills must be taught in proper progression. - Fielding skills should include communication skills (for example call the ball and yielding to another student who has called the ball).
+Students must receive instruction on the importance of reporting symptoms related to a suspected concussion. - Refer to school board policies and procedures (i.e., transportation, excursion/field trip) for communication with parents/guardians, the location of an off-site activity, means of transportation, supervision ratios, and parent/guardian permission. - Activities must be modified according to the age, ability level, language, and experience of students, number of participants, and the facility available.

-- The bowler standing behind a designated line must underhand lob or roll the ball (grades 1-3) at the batter's wicket. - Types of throws by the bowler (grades 4-8) may include underhand lob, overhand lob, straight arm overhand throw as determined by the abilities of participants. - Bowlers must send the ball towards the wicket in a manner that reaches the batter below the batters' waist. - Bowlers should not aim at the batter or throw the ball above the batters' waist. - The students must be informed about the importance of keeping their eyes on the flight of the ball when playing offense and when playing defense. - Sliding is not permitted by batters. - The players must be taught to carry the bat with them after they hit the ball and not to drop or lay it down. - Establish a designated area, away from the batter, where the wicketkeeper must retrieve the bowled ball to avoid being hit by a swinging bat. - A proper warm-up and cool-down must be included. - Warm-ups and drills (for example, bowling, batting, throwing, stretching) must each be in a dedicated area so that one activity does not present a hazard to another. - While moving, students must not be required to close their eyes or be blind-folded. - Emphasize controlled movement when requiring students to walk or run backwards.
-Backward-running races are not permitted. - When a student displays hesitation (verbally or non-verbally) with participating, the teacher must determine the reason(s) for doubt.
+- Previous training, fitness level, and the length of time and intensity of physical activity must be taken into consideration. - Activities must be based on skills that are taught. - Skills must be taught in proper progression. - A proper warm-up and cool-down must be included. - While moving, students must not be required to close their eyes or be blind-folded. - Emphasize controlled movement when requiring students to walk or run backwards.
+Backward-running races are not permitted. - Stress student responsibility regarding individual space. - Penalties for rule infractions must be strictly enforced. - When a student displays hesitation (verbally or non-verbally) with participating, the teacher must determine the reason(s) for doubt.
 If the teacher believes that a potential hesitancy during the skill could put the student at risk, the student must be directed toward a more basic skill, or be permitted to select a role within the activity at their comfort level, including the choice to not participate. - Prior to participation, the teacher must reference and apply their school board's policy on equity and inclusion as it affects student participation and makes appropriate accommodations/modifications to provide a safe learning environment.
-Consult the Intent subsection within the About section.

-- Adequate liquid replacement (personal water bottles, water fountains) must be accessible for students before, during, and after physical activity to prevent dehydration. - Establish and communicate to students a designated area away from the field of play, where nonactive players can wait, to avoid interfering/colliding with players on the field. - Establish and communicate to students a designated area where batter can make an uninterrupted swing and avoid hitting other players (for example wicketkeepers, fielders, student umpires). - When the activity involves a student swinging a bat, during instruction or in a game situation (indoors or outdoors) establish a designated area where the batter can make an uninterrupted swing and avoid hitting other students.
-If students (for example, wicket keepers) need to enter this designated area during the activity, face protection must be worn (for example, mask or helmet and mask that protects the face from the ball).
+Consult the Intent subsection within the About section. - Adequate liquid replacement (personal water bottles, water fountains) must be accessible for students before, during, and after physical activity to prevent dehydration. - The teacher must provide instructions to the students regarding the safe movement of the portable goals.
+Only students who have been properly trained can assist the teacher with moving portable goals.
+Constant visual supervision is required. - The teacher must establish and direct students to a designated area, away from the path of the moving portable goals, to avoid students interfering/colliding with a moving portable goal.